Fractional calculus via variable-transform-based spectral approximations: Discussion

 Since the $n$th Chebyshev polynomial is itself obtained by composing $\cos(n\theta)$ with $\theta = \arccos x$, a TCP can be regarded as a doubly composed function involving $\cos(n\theta)$, $\theta = \arccos x$, and a variable transform designed to handle endpoint singularities.

 Whereas the rank of $G(y, t)$ is on the order of dozens or hundreds for the double-exponential transform, it is exactly one for the algebraic transform.
 This motivates us to interpret the DESA as a linear combination of multiple JFP spectral approximations to FIOs of various fractional orders.
-In other words, when an FIO is approximated using DETCPs as basis functions, it can be decomposed into multiple FIOs that are approximated with different JFP bases.
+In other words, when an FIO is approximated using DETCPs as basis functions, it can be viewed as a decomposition into multiple FIOs, each of which is approximated using a different JFP basis.
 Equivalently, we may view a DETCP as a spectral synthesis of infinitely many JFPs, of which only finitely many are numerically significant in approximating an FIO.
-This is the key to the versatility of the DESA-based spectral method.
+This viewpoint helps explain the versatility of the DESA-based spectral method.

-Despite the success and versatility of the proposed spectral method, we recommend using the JFP spectral method \cite{liu} whenever possible due to its superior speed.
+Despite the success and versatility of the spectral method based on the double-exponential transform, we recommend using the JFP spectral method \cite{liu} whenever possible due to its superior speed.